syncfusion-content/wpf-docs/wpf/Ribbon/Backstage.md

 #### BackStageButton Visibility

-The Ribbon control allows to show or hide the `BackStageButton`.
-The `Visibility` property is used to show or hide the backstage button in the ribbon.
+Ribbon control allows to show or hide the `BackStageButton` by using the `Visibility` property.

 The following code example illustrates how to show or hide  the `BackStageButton`.